A tall, cold michelada is begging for your attention on Cinco de Mayo (photo courtesy Bohemia Beer).

 2. Squeeze the juice from the remaining lime pieces into the glass and then add all the lime pieces.
 Stir in the chipotle hot sauce or puréed chipotles in adobo.
 Fill the glass with ice.

 3. Pour in the beer.
 Mix gently.
 Garnish the glass rim with a notched cucumber slice.
 Serve.

 Thoroughly mix 2 tablespoons coarse (kosher or sea) salt and 1 tablespoon ground chipotle chile powder in a small bowl.
 Pour out onto a small plate to use for rimming beer glasses.

 Short for michelada, the chelada is a michelada variation with sauce, spices and chile.
 This version uses the fixings of a Bloody Mary.

-Pour into a tall glass filled with ice and stir.
+Pour the ingredients into a tall glass filled with, ice and stir.

 The Michelada dates to Mexico in the 1940s or early 1950, when ice cubes became commonly available in bars.
 There are two widely legends about the origin of the name, plus our third choice, the most likely version.

 One story says that the Michelada was invented by a man named Michel Ésper at the Club Deportivo Potosino in San Luís Potosí, a town in east-central Mexico.
 He is said to have drunk his beer with lime, salt, ice and a straw, in a special cup called a chabela (photo #2).
 The members of the club started asking for beer as “Michel’s lemonade,” with the name shortening over time to michelada.